 For more than four decades, Fermilab has conceived, planned, designed, constructed, managed and operated large-scale user facilities and hosted international scientific collaborations for particle physics and particle astrophysics.
 Research at these facilities has led to many discoveries, including the top quark, the bottom quark, the tau neutrino, and the matter-antimatter transition in the B_s system, and numeorous precision measurements.
-Current user facilities include the Tevatron, the world's highest energy proton-antiproton collider; NuMI, which creates the world's highest-power neutrino beams; the CDF and DØ experiments at the Tevatron; and the MINOS, MINERvA, and MiniBooNE neutrino experiments.
-NovA, a second-generation long-baseline neutrino experiment, and the Dark Energy Survey, a third-generation dark energy experiment, are currently under construction.
-Fermilab has established design concepts and begun technology development for the next generation of world-leading particle physics facilities including Project X, a multi-megawatt proton facility for Intensity Frontier physics; the International Linear Collider; longer baseline (>1000 km) neutrino beams and detectors, including the Long Baseline Neutrino Experiment; and facilities for the study of rare processes such as the muon-to-electron conversion experiment Mu2e and the muon g-2 experiment.
+Current user facilities include the Tevatron, the world's highest energy proton-antiproton collider, and the CDF and DØ experiments at the Tevatron; NuMI and Booster, which create the world's highest-power neutrino beams, and the MINOS, MINERvA, and MiniBooNE neutrino experiments.
+NOvA, a second-generation long-baseline neutrino experiment, and the Dark Energy Survey, a third-generation dark energy experiment, are currently under construction.
+Fermilab has established design concepts and begun technology development for the next generation of world-leading particle physics facilities including longer baseline (>1000 km) neutrino beams and LBNE experiment; Mu2e and g-2 experiments to study rare processes with muons; Project X, a multi-megawatt proton facility for Intensity Frontier physics; and the ILC.
 Efforts are underway to establish design concepts for a multi-TeV Muon Collider and a neutrino factory.